osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/V1/PI-Adapter-for-Azure-Event-Hubs-overview/pi-adapter-for-azure-event-hubs-principles-of-operation.md

 ## Stream creation

-The Azure Event Hubs adapter creates a stream with two properties for each selected Azure Event Hubs item.
+The Azure Event Hubs adapter creates a stream value with two properties for each selected Azure Event Hubs item.
 The properties are described in the following table.

 | Property name | Data type | Description |
 |---------------|-----------|-------------|